 I partner with HomeAdvisor to help you find the best swimming pool heater installers in your area.
 Compare quotes for free from fully vetted pool heater professionals.

 It all boils down to where you live, how long you want to extend your pool season, and your budget.
-If you’re in a cold region that has low natural gas prices (compared to electricity) and your house has a natural gas pipeline connection, a gas pool heater would be a sensible option since it’ll heat your water quicker at a lower rate.
+If you’re in a cold region with low natural gas prices (compared to electricity) and your house has a natural gas pipeline connection, a gas pool heater would be a sensible option since it’ll heat your water quicker at a lower rate.

 On the other hand, if your electricity rates are cheaper than your gas and you have a smaller pool, an electric pool heater may be the way to go.